NicolasC101/Multi-Thread-Server-Practice/README.md

-# Multi-Thread-Server-Practice
+# Multi-Thread Server-Practice
-A simple multithread server practice.
+A simple multithread server practice in java.
 Modified to use threadpool.

-# Web Server in Java

-This project is a simple multithreaded web server implemented in Java.

 ## Prerequisites